-Going for a mortgage?
-Here are the home loan documents you might need
+Applying for a mortgage?
+Gather the home loan documents you need

 What we'll cover

-An important part of any home loan application process is providing proof of income and employment.
-This authentication allows a lender to determine that you have a job and make enough to cover the monthly cost of your mortgage.
+Providing proof of income and employment allows a lender to determine that you make enough money to cover the monthly cost of your mortgage.
+It can include:

-Proof of W-2 wage earnings: Admittedly, the mortgage process is easiest for workers who earn a paycheck from one employer with little variation, deductions, or bonuses.
-If you fall into this category, you can provide your two most recent paystubs and W-2 statements for the past year.
-But, if you earn overtime, bonus, or shift differentials, your most recent personal end-of-year payroll stub might also be handy.
+Proof of W-2 wage earnings: If you earn a paycheck from one employer, you can provide your two most recent pay stubs and W-2 statements for the past year.
+If you earn overtime, bonus or shift differentials, your lender may want to see a most recent personal end-of-year payroll stub.

-Proof of self-employed, freelancer, and independent contractor income: Your lender may want more documentation if you earn self-employment income, contract income, or revenue from a business you own, including an S-corporation or partnership.
-You could provide a year-to-date profit and loss statement and gather two years of records, including the 1099 statements you used to file your federal tax return.
-You can also include your K-1 in the case of part ownership in an S-corporation or partnership.
+Proof of self-employed, freelancer, and independent contractor income: Your lender may want more documentation if you earn self-employment income, contract income or revenue from your business, including an S-corporation or partnership.

 Proof of real estate income: You'll likely need to document any rental income if you're using it to qualify for a mortgage.
-So, you may need most recent annual personal tax return and a signed lease on hand.
-This documentation is especially relevant if you did not claim rental income on your most recent tax return.
+You may need your most recent annual personal tax return and a signed lease, especially if you did not claim rental income on your most recent tax return.

-Tax returns: Lenders want to confirm you've paid your taxes, so you’ll need to provide two years' worth of federal tax returns.
-Tax returns also help to explain and establish the complete financial picture of your income.
+Tax returns: Lenders want to confirm you've paid taxes, so you must provide two years' worth of federal tax returns.
+Tax returns also help explain and establish your income's complete financial picture.

-Social Security number: This identification number will be used to check your credit score and your credit report.
+Social Security number: Lenders will use your identification number to check your credit score and credit report.

 Evidence of assets

-In the loan application or pre-approval process, an assessment of your assets is crucial to make sure you can cover the cost of your mortgage loan and closing costs.
-(These expenses, which are usually between 2 and 5% of your home's price, can catch you off guard if you’re not careful.)
+In the loan application or pre-approval process, assessing your assets ensures you can cover the cost of your mortgage loan, fees and closing costs.
+(Closing costs usually range between 2 and 5% of your home's price.)

-Bank statements: Have on hand at least two months' worth of statements, including the full transaction history and current balances.
+Bank statements: Have at least two months' worth of statements on hand, including the full transaction history and current balances.

-Retirement and brokerage account statements: If you're using these accounts to qualify for a mortgage loan, the lender may require 60 days of statements from Individual Retirement Accounts (IRAs), 401(k)s, 403(b)s, 529(s), other investment accounts, and Certificates of Deposit (CDs), for example.
-With a retirement account, showing your last quarterly statement with your vested balance may suffice.
+Retirement and brokerage account statements: If you're using these accounts to qualify for a mortgage loan, your lender may require 60 days of statements from individual retirement accounts (IRAs), 401(k)s, 403(b)s, 529(s), other investment accounts and certificates of deposit (CDs).

 Documentation of your debt

-On the flip side of income and assets is your monthly debts.
-Together, they are used to calculate your debt-to-income ratio (DTI), a critical standard that every lender reviews as part of your mortgage application.
+Next, your lender wants to know about debt.
+You can calculate your debt-to-income ratio (DTI), a critical standard that every lender reviews as part of your mortgage application.

-Monthly debt payments: You will likely need the most recent statements for any outstanding debt you have — student loan, car loan, credit-card bills, personal loan, home equity line of credit, etc.
+Monthly debt payments: You will likely need the most recent statements for any outstanding debt you have — student loans, car loans, credit card bills, personal loans, home equity lines of credit, etc.

-Real estate debt: If you have a mortgage on your current property or have a mortgage on rental property, be ready to potentially provide your most recent statement.
-Check that the paperwork includes your loan number, monthly payment, loan balance, and the lender’s name and address along with the declaration page of the insurance policy.
+Real estate debt: If you have a mortgage on your current property or have a mortgage on rental property, be ready to provide your most recent statement.
+Check that the paperwork includes your loan information and your homeowners insurance policy's declaration page.

-Once you've detailed your income, assets, and debts, you're in the mortgage documents homestretch.
-But a lender might need a few more piece of paperwork.
-Be prepared to provide proof of the following, so there are no surprises come loan application time:
+Once you've detailed your income, assets and debts, you're in the mortgage documents homestretch.
+A lender might need a few more pieces of paperwork.
+Be prepared to provide proof of the following so there are no surprises come loan application time:

 Rent: If you’re a renter, you may need proof of payment for the past 12 months and the contact information of your landlords for the past two years.

-Divorce: In this case, you'll likely need a full copy of your divorce decree to verify any recurring payments (including alimony) that are part of your ongoing debts.
+Divorce: If you've had one, you'll likely need a full copy of your divorce decree to verify any recurring payments (including alimony).

-Bankruptcy and foreclosure: If you have any recent derogatory events on your credit report, especially bankruptcies, foreclosures, and short sales, the lender may need release documents to confirm the date of loan settlement.
+Bankruptcy and foreclosure: If you have any recent "dings" on your credit report, especially bankruptcies, foreclosures and short sales, your lender may need release documents to confirm the loan settlement date.